mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 1. Chen, Xinlei, and Kaiming He.
 "Exploring Simple Siamese Representation Learning." arXiv preprint arXiv:2011.10566 (2020).
   - Not using Negative samples, large batch or Momentum encoder!!
-  - Care about Prevention of collapsing to constant *(one way is contrastive learning, another way - Clustering, or online clustering, BYOL)
+  - Care about Prevention of collapsing to constant (one way is contrastive learning, another way - *Clustering*, or *online clustering*, BYOL)
-  - Concepts in figure 1
+  - Concepts in figure 1 (SimSiam method)
   - Stop collapsing by introducing the stop gradient operation.
   - interesting section in 3
     - Loss SimCLR (but differently ) [eq 1 and eq 2]